 We want to design, install, and service aquaponic systems that assist the homeowner to produce organic fresh foods on a scale which allows them to become self-sufficient.
-At home aquaponic systems deliver herbicide, pesticide, and ocean pollution-free foods while eliminating the wasteful use of freshwater and excess use of fertilisers.
+A Home Aquaponics system delivers nutritionally rich organic produce, free of pesticides, herbicides and ocean pollution while minimising the use of our precious fresh water resources and excessive use of fertilisers that currently occurs.
 In current agricultural systems, much of this ends up in groundwater reservoirs, river systems, and our oceans.
 Our clients are health conscious, and consume fresh produce for its high nutritional value.
 Each system which is installed will help to increase a household’s capacity to eat better, and reduce environmental impact.

 Infection Control for Business

 Michelle is an infection control consultant with an extensive background in the health care sector.
 Her practice has been a large part of her life for the past 20 years.
 The COVID-19 pandemic has produced a large knowledge gap in infection control, particularly in the non-healthcare industries.
 Michelle hopes to educate and integrate a scientifically proven, sensible, and cost-effective infection control plan for businesses.
 She is excited to be a part of the Startup Gippsland program and learn more about marketing and scaling.